OpenPrograms/Fingercomp-Programs/smap/README.md

 * TxN, for his NBS player code,
 * Sangar, for his amazing mod, and midi.lua code as well,
 * FluttyProger, for helping and motivating me to fight against bugs.

+## License
+Some pieces of this program use the Apache 2.0 license.
+Such files have a comment attached at the top with the copyright information.
+The text of the license can be found [here](http://www.apache.org/licenses/LICENSE-2.0)